Junkotron/Flurp_Zx81/README.md

 Actual PCB has not been built and verified yet, only a strip board construction that "should" be identical.

-Since there is so many ideas of the connectors I made them as simple pin and hole headers so there is no on-board fittings for RCA-jacks, 3.5mm keyboard or similar since the chance of you obtaining whatever I got hold of would be near-zero, just dive into that junkbox you got and see what
+Since there are so many ideas of the connectors I made them as simple pin and hole headers so there is no on-board fittings for RCA-jacks, 3.5mm keyboard or similar since the chance of you obtaining whatever I got hold of would be near-zero, just dive into that junkbox you got and see what